dials/dials/doc/sphinx/documentation/tutorials/metrology_corrections.rst

 :program:`dials.refine` is *extremely forgiving* of bad starting geometry, though we should remember to fix the beam and crystal models::

-  dials.refine experiments_1.expt indexed.refl output.experiments=corrected_refined_experiments.expt beam.fix=all crystal.fix=all
+  dials.refine experiments_1.expt indexed.refl output.experiments=corrected_refined.expt beam.fix=all crystal.fix=all

 A snippet from the log file shows that the detector distance offset was largely corrected in a single step::